retrohacker/documentation/06-keys.md

 For server-side apps, passphrases should be stored locally, and injected via an environment variable.
-For browser apps, require the user to input the mnemonic passphrase, and keep it in memory.
-Don't send the mnemonic over the wire. :)
+For browser apps, require the user to input the encryption key, and keep it in memory.
+Don't send the encryption key over the wire, you will compromise your user's security. :)

 #### Public buckets